 After Engineering has completed the remediation plan, resolving all rejected inventory items, the codebase is rescanned until it is approved for release.
-When the codebase is approved for release, you need to generate a Notices Report to accompany the software application that identifies all open-source/third-party components that it contains.

-Note • Only published inventory items will be included in the Notices Report.
+When the codebase is approved for release, you can generate a Notices Report to accompany the software application.
+This report identifies all open-source/third-party components that the application contains.
+(Only published inventory items are included in the Notices Report.)